 Notes: This table summarizes our Lightcast Job Posting Data merged with Compustat Quarterly from 2010Q1 to 2024Q1.
 The balance sheet variables are winsorized at the top and bottom 1%.
+Additionally, we constrain our R&D intensity to be between 0 and 1.
 The three measures of AI pricing adoption are constructed as follows.
-First, we construct a dummy indicator of AI pricing adopter $\mathbb{I}{j,t}^{AP}$ which equals one if firm j posted at least one AI pricing job since the beginning of our data sample until time t.
-Second, we construct a total number indicator of AI pricing job posting numbers $APN{j,t}$, which sums up firm j AI pricing job postings from the beginning of our data sample until time t.
-Finally, we construct an intensity indicator of AI pricing job posting as a share of pricing job posting $APS{j,t}$, which divides the above total number indicator of AI pricing job posting numbers.
-We use cumulative rather than periodic measures to avoid noises caused by large shortrun fluctuations in job postings.
+First, we construct a dummy indicator of AI pricing adopter $\mathbb{1}{j,t}^{AP}$ which equals one if firm j posted at least one AI pricing job since the beginning of our data sample until time t.
+Second, we construct a total number indicator of AI pricing job posting numbers $APN{j,t}$ , which sums up firm j AI pricing job postings from the beginning of our data sample until time t.
+Finally, we construct an intensity indicator of AI pricing job posting as a share of pricing job posting $APS{j,t}$ , which divides the above total number indicator of AI pricing job posting numbers.
+We use cumulative rather than periodic measures to avoid noises caused by large short-run fluctuations in job postings.